dafny-lang/rfcs/0003-for-each.md

 }
 ```

-Perhaps the most serious shortcoming is that there is currently no efficient way to iterate over the elements of a `set` at all.
+A more serious shortcoming is that there is currently no efficient way to iterate over the elements of a `set` at all.
 The best alternative is to use the assign-such-that operator and set subtraction, illustrated in the reference manual as follows
 ([sec 10.5.2](https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#1052-sets)):